-Visit Jackson Request For Proposals: Advertising Agency Services - Tourism Industry Recovery II
+Visit Jackson Request For Proposals: DESTINATION MASTER PLAN DEVELOPMENT SERVICES - Tourism Industry Recovery II

 SCOPE OF SERVICES

 Visit Jackson wishes to employ an outside firm to produce a comprehensive destination master plan for Jackson, Mississippi.

 A destination master plan is a 10-year strategic road map to optimize how visitors can benefit the greater local community.
 The travel, tourism, hospitality, and event industries are a robust economic pipeline that can support a comprehensive and inclusive variety of local people, businesses, and organizations in the destination.
 The primary goal of a destination master plan is to increase overall visitor spending and attract more investment and talent from outside the community — and keep that in the community.
 Most everyone agrees that increasing the amount of incoming revenue and expertise into a destination is good; if it is inclusive.
 That level of agreement is critical because it provides a foundation for building consensus in the region, a key component for ensuring people from all levels of society support the strategies put forth in the plan.